CyberCamz/CyberCamz/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hello!
-I'm [Your Name], a first-year student pursuing a Bachelor's degree in Cyber Security at NUST University.
+I'm CyberCamz, a first-year student pursuing a Bachelor's degree in Cyber Security at NUST University.
 In my spare time, I am also working on various certifications to enhance my skills and knowledge in the field of cyber security.

 ## Education
-- **Bachelor's Degree in Cyber Security** (2023 - Present)
+- **Bachelor's Degree in Cyber Security** (2024 - ongoing)
   - NUST University, Windhoek, Namibia

-## Certifications
+## Certifications studying..
-- [Certification Name 1] - [Issuing Organization]
+- [Google Cybersecurity Professional Certificate] - [Coursera]
-- [Certification Name 2] - [Issuing Organization]
+- [Introduction to Cybersecurity] - [Cisco Networking Academy]
-- [Certification Name 3] - [Issuing Organization]
+- [CC - Certified in Cybersecurity] - [ISC2]

 ## Skills
 - **Programming Languages:** Python, Java, C++